-The most important sectors of France’s economy in 2015 were public administration, defence, education, human health and social work activities (23.0 %), wholesale and retail trade, transport, accommodation and food services (17.7 %) and industry (14.1 %).
+The most important sectors of France’s economy in 2018 were public administration, defence, education, human health and social work activities (22.4%), wholesale and retail trade, transport, accommodation and food services (17.8%) and Professional, scientific and technical activities; administrative and support service activities (14.0%).

 In the Council of the EU, national ministers meet regularly to adopt EU laws and coordinate policies.
 Council meetings are regularly attended by representatives from the French government, depending on the policy area being addressed.